bespoken-cookbook/bstpy/README.md

 ### Try the example lambda in the project

 From the example folder, run:
-`lambdapy TestSkill.example_handler`
+`bstpy TestSkill.example_handler`

 You should see output similar to the following:
 ```
+Python Lambda Server 0.3
-Starting httpd on port 8000
+Starting httpd on port 10000
 ```

 Note: This is the simplest way to call a handler in a Python file.
-Alternatively you can specify a module and a function like this: Module1[.Module2][.Module3].handler_function, just make sure it is seen from your Python path.
-The script will add your current folder (.) to the path.
+Alternatively you can specify a module and a function like this: Module1[.Module2][.Module3].handler_function, just make sure the module is seen from your Python path.
+The script will add your current folder (.) to the path (your welcome).

 From another terminal window in the project root folder, run:
 `./test.sh`

 Note: You need to have curl installed for this.
+Of course you can use your own favorites, like Postman.

 #### What's happening?

-In this example, `lambdapy`:
+In this example, `bstpy`:
   1. Loads the `example_handler` function from the `TestSkill` module (file in this case).
   1. Starts a simple http server on port 8000 and starts listening for POST request with json bodies (events)
   1. Curl will post the content of the event.json file